All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 ServiceNow provides a great platform for documenting, monitoring, evaluating, and reporting any audits made in the organization.
-The recurring audits can be used and reused periodically, eliminating the need to create new records every time.
+The recurring ones can be used and reused periodically, eliminating the need to create new records every time.

 Audit Management in ServiceNow

 ServiceNow has a very organized platform to create new or recurring policies, risks and compliance that are to be audited periodically or once.
-The audit team can leverage this to automate their repetitive task to better monitor and report their work.
+The team can leverage this to automate their repetitive task to better monitor and report their work.
 The objective of audit management in ServiceNow is to:

 1. Identify and quantify the compliance risk that occurs or probably can occur

-2. Create adequate controls for the identified risk.
+2. Create adequate controls for the identified risk

-3. Monitor the rules effectively.
+3. Monitor the rules effectively

 4. In case of any control deficiency, identify the defect and remediate it.

-The audit management process involves resource planning, scoping engagements, conducting audit activities, evaluating results, reporting the findings, and documenting them for reference.
+This management process involves resource planning, scoping engagements, conducting audit activities, evaluating results, reporting the findings, and documenting them for reference.

 ServiceNow provides roles that strictly delegate the access of users.
 Based on responsibility, a user can create engagements, work on the assigned tasks, delete arrangements or customize the whole configuration.